linuxmuster/linuxmuster-linbo7/README.md

 * Perform a two step upgrade of the server from Ubuntu 18.04 to 20.04 and finally to 22.04 using `do-release-upgrade`.
 * Reconfigure the linuxmuster packages (webui package may fail for the moment):
   `dpkg-reconfigure sophomorix-samba linuxmuster-base7 linuxmuster-webui7`
-* Reactivate the lmn71 repo (`/etc/apt/sources-list.d/lmn71.list.distUpgrade`).
+* Reactivate the lmn71 repo `/etc/apt/sources-list.d/lmn71.list.distUpgrade`.
-* Add the lmn72 repo according to this instruction https://github.com/linuxmuster/deb/blob/main/README.md#setup
+* Add the lmn72 repo according to this [instruction](https://github.com/linuxmuster/deb/blob/main/README.md#setup).
 * Perform a dist-upgrade subsequently.

 ## Differential imaging